Compare mortgage payment protection insurance

 What is mortgage protection insurance?

-Most insurance policies that cover your mortgage will pay out for up to 12 months or until you return to work – whichever is sooner.
+Most insurance policies that cover your mortgage will pay out for up to 12 months.
+In some cases, they will pay for up to 24 months or until you return to work, whichever is sooner.

 How does mortgage protection insurance work?

-If you found yourself unable to work for a reason covered by your policy, you should be able to claim.
-The pay-out amount will depend on the type of mortgage protection cover you choose.
+Mortgage insurance offers cover if you’re unable to work for a reason covered by your policy.
+The pay-out will depend on the type of mortgage protection cover you choose.
 You can set how much you’d like your policy to pay out every month.

 What does mortgage protection cover?

-Different levels of mortgage payment protection insurance are available, depending on what you want to be covered for:
+Different levels of mortgage payment protection insurance are available, depending on what you want cover for:

-• Unemployment – this will give you an income to cover your mortgage if you’re made redundant from your job.
+• Unemployment – this could give you an income to cover your mortgage if you’re made redundant.
 It won’t pay out for accident and sickness.

-MPPI can be for self-employed and contract workers as well as employed people, although there may be some exclusions you need to watch out for.
+MPPI is available to self-employed and contract workers as well as employed people, although there may be some additional exclusions to watch out for.

 What doesn’t mortgage protection insurance cover?